Recently I received an invitation to attend a professional development seminar from one of my affiliated associations.

-In his bio this presenter says he worked for 25 years as psychotherapist.
-However, he then goes on to speaks at length of his work as a behaviourist over this period.
+However, he then goes on to speak at length of his work as a behaviourist over this period.
 This is not

 Over time I will also release sections of this book, Delving Deeper written on this subject to assist in illuminating and illustrating this difference.